onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 openness => nothing to protect => nothing to litigate

-I’m conservative only to the extent that’s necessary for progress to be possible You don’t get to ruin the idea of progress for all of us I'm not a conservative - I did a test on the big 5 personality traits in 2018 and I scored with "high" on "OPENNESS TO EXPERIENCE" - being in the 80th percentile
+I’m conservative only to the extent that’s necessary for progress to be possible "Historically, societies have more often collapsed from the reluctance to change than the opposite." - Hanzi Freinacht Conservative also in another way - chesterton’s fence - christianity You don’t get to ruin the idea of progress for all of us I'm not a conservative - I did a test on the big 5 personality traits in 2018 and I scored with "high" on "OPENNESS TO EXPERIENCE" - being in the 80th percentile
     Agreeableness: Moderately Low - 39th percentile